PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Object properties
 -----------------

 To edit the scene object properties there is the Properties Grid window.
-The Phaser objects contain a lot of properties, but in Canvas we just support a subset of them, specially those that have an impact on the visuality of the objects.
+The Phaser objects contain a lot of properties, but in Canvas we just support a subset of them, specially those that have an impact on the visual aspects of the objects.

 To edit the properties of an object follow these steps: